mandatorySuicide/profHub/README.md

 This app is intended to run using gmail.
 To enable automatic email from apps as of 2023,March this is the approach
 - Google Account Settings->Security->Enable2fa->Generate apppassword
 - Use the generated apppassword.

+# Update 2:
+Google keeps changing way to generate APP password.
+This time I tried this - https://myaccount.google.com/apppasswords But at first we need enable MFA